 - The accessibility and quality of healthcare.
 Do you have the support systems and healthcare you’d need if you or your family got sick?

 - Restrictions on movement.
-Many countries have strict public health measures in place to reduce the spread of COVID-19.
+Many destinations have strict public health measures in place to reduce the spread of COVID-19.
 In addition to border measures, there may be specific quarantine or self-isolation requirements, local or country-wide lockdowns, curfews or domestic travel bans.

 - Visas.
 Do you have the right visa, and are you able to stay on if it expires?
 Check with local authorities what visa conditions are in place.

 - Help and support.
 We continue to offer consular support around the world, but it may be limited in some places.
-In some countries, our embassy buildings are closed to the public or offering limited consultations by appointment only.
+In some destinations, our embassy buildings are closed to the public or offering limited consultations by appointment only.
 This is due to tight restrictions on local services and movement, including of our embassy staff.

 It’s your responsibility to be aware of the local rules and regulations.
 Restrictions can change at short notice, and breaches can result in serious penalties such as large fines or jail time.

-Travel to a third country and within other countries
+Travel to a third destination

-Ultimately , the decision to travel is yours.
-And it’s your responsibility to take care of your safety and wellbeing.
+Ultimately, the decision to travel is yours.
+And it's your responsibility to take care of your safety and wellbeing.
 Be informed of the risks to help you decide if you should travel, and be prepared before you go.

 - Be informed:

 - Read our travel advisories in detail.
 Read not just about COVID-19 but all our advice on safety, health, local laws, travel and local contacts.
-Be aware that some countries were already at ‘Do not travel’ (level 4 of 4) or ‘Reconsider your need to travel’ (level 3 of 4) advice levels due to security or other risks.
+Be aware that some destinations were already at ‘Do not travel’ (level 4 of 4) or ‘Reconsider your need to travel’ (level 3 of 4) advice levels due to security or other risks.

-- Subscribe to receive our news and updates .
+- Subscribe to receive our news and updates.

 - Follow us on Facebook and Twitter.